 One form of therapy that may be helpful is cognitive-behavioral therapy or CBT.
 This is a form of psychotherapy that focuses on identifying negative thoughts and patterns of behavior and modifying them.
 CBT concentrates on five aspects of the client’s life:

 - Spiritual life

-Self-help groups such as Workaholics Anonymous offer meetings by phone, online or in person.
+Self-help groups such as Workaholics Anonymous offer meetings by phone, online, or in person.
 Their website lists meeting locations by state and international.
-The organization also provides literature, links and other resources.
+The organization also provides literature, links, and other resources.
 There are no dues, and anyone can join.
 The only requirement for membership is the desire to stop working compulsively.
-In the end, if a compulsive work addict truly wants to regain balance in his or her life, reconnect with family and friends, and honestly put the obsession to work behind, there is help available.
+In the end, if a compulsive work addict truly wants to regain balance in their life, reconnect with family and friends, and honestly put the obsession to work behind, there is help available.
 To be successful in recovery requires time and a real commitment.

 Seek Treatment for Mental Health and Addiction at Recovery Ranch TN

 Recovery Ranch TN is a residential treatment center located in Nunnelly, Tennessee that specializes in the care of people struggling with mental health and addiction.
 If you or someone you know is struggling with compulsive work addiction, we urge you to seek help.
 Our expert staff can provide the guidance and support necessary to help heal any underlying issues that may be driving the addiction.
 We offer a variety of programs and services, all of which are designed to help our clients achieve sustainable sobriety.
 For instance, our treatment options include:

 - Inpatient rehab